- Key Asset Facts - Create An Asset Note

 Take close up photos, take photos a bit further back to set context.
 Take area photos.

 The reports produced by the system look great with lots of photos.
-As an example 16:9 ratio photos are compressed and stored with slightly over 1.5 million pixels.
+As an example 16:9 ratio photos are compressed and stored with circa 1.5 million pixels.
 Th exact number depends on the photo composition.